Baltinglass may be small, but it doesn’t stop it from impressing you as one of the best destinations to visit on a day trip from Dublin.

 Saint Mary’s Church

-The second historical site of the village is located just one minute away from Baltinglass Abbey.
+The second favorite historical site of the village is located just one minute away from the Abbey.
 Saint Mary’s Church was built in 1884.
-As its nearest neighbor, the church is regarded as one of the finest examples of the Gothic style.
+The Abbey’s nearest neighbor is regarded as one of the finest examples of the Gothic style as well.

 Saint Joseph’s Church

 Older sibling of Saint Mary’s Church, Saint Joseph’s Church also appeared in the village in the 19th century, about 20 years earlier.
 And like the first one, it pleases its visitors with the Gothic Revival style.

 Baltinglass is known as the Heritage Town boasting many archaeological sites and buildings.
 Some of them, such as Baltinglass Courthouse, Baltinglass Library, and the McAllister Monument, cluster in the heart of the town.

 A visit to the Irish village of Baltinglass isn’t complete without savoring some of the local delicacies.
 And what better place to do it than Germaines.
 This family-run pub offers some of the best homemade dishes in the village along with its cozy Irish ambience.